-Strictly speaking, if you’re just talking, you know, cold, hard facts, the protocol could work without Delegators.
-But you lose a huge amount of security.
+Strictly speaking, if you’re just talking cold, hard facts, the protocol could work without Delegators, but you lose a huge amount of security.
 I mean, in fact, you lose more than half the security, right?
-Because, I mean, I don’t have the stats pulled up in front of me, but there’s a great deal more GRT on the delegation side, and there is on the indexing side.
-So if there was if you know, if there was no need for Delegators, and that stake disappeared, then you’re losing economics huge amounts of economic security within the protocol.
-The entire point, in my understanding of delegation is to allow is to allow anyone with any amount of GRT to contribute to the protocol and be a productive entity within the protocol.
-But as far as I’m concerned, Delegators are as important as Indexers.
-In the long term, we need each other, basically.
+Because, I mean, I don’t have the stats pulled up in front of me, but there’s a great deal more GRT on the delegation side, then there is on the indexing side.
+So if there was no need for Delegators and that stake disappeared, then you’re losing huge amounts of economic security within the protocol.
+The entire point in my understanding of delegation is to allow anyone with any amount of GRT to contribute to the protocol and be a productive entity within the protocol.
+So as far as I’m concerned, Delegators are as important as Indexers.
+In the long term we need each other, basically.

 In addition to being an Indexer at The Graph, you’re also a member of The Graph Council.
 What can you tell us about that role?

-My role at on The Graph Council is initially it’s around representing smaller Indexers, the remit of the council is basically to provide a voice to all the stakeholders.
-There’s, I believe, 10 of us on the council.
-And we have a multisig of 10 multisig, which means that in order to pass any motion, or any changes to contract or anything like that, we need to have six people to sign the multisig, to make the change happen.
-The most important thing for me, in terms of being on the council, is to make sure that, first of all, all voices are being heard, and that there is a thread of, you know, equality running through the discussions.
-But the nuance is also taken into account, right?
-It’s not just equality for equality sake.
-And also as part of that, I like to try and make sure that especially on the Discord side of things, make sure that I try and be present in the Discord so people can see that council members are listening.
+My role on The Graph Council is initially it’s around representing smaller Indexers.
+The remit of the council is basically to provide a voice to all the stakeholders.
+I believe 10 of us on the council, and we have a six of 10 multisig, which means that in order to pass any motion or any changes to contract or anything like that, we would need to have six people to sign the multisig to make the change happen.
+The most important thing for me in terms of being on the council is to make sure that first of all, all voices are being heard and that there is a thread of equality running through the discussions, but the nuance is also taken into account.
+It’s not just equality for equality’s sake.
+And also as part of that, I like to try and make sure that, especially on the Discord side of things, make sure that I try and be present in the Discord so people can see that council members are listening.

-Are there any upcoming projects we should know about?
-Or you’d like to share with us?
+Are there any upcoming projects we should know about or you’d like to share with us?

-And the other thing that I do on a regular basis is I put out a newsletter on the last Friday of every month, called ‘This Month in Graph Indexing’.
-And it is what it says it is just basically talking about the last month of happenings within The Graph that impacts Indexers.
-And if you know, if you’re a busy person that doesn’t have the time to be around, you know, all of these ongoing through the month, it’s a great way to find out what’s going on in the indexing space.
-And that’s just basically kept as a forum post.
-And you can go and take a look at that anytime.
-And I also I always tweet out when I’ve published a new one.
+And the other thing that I do on a regular basis is I put out a newsletter on the last Friday of every month called This Month in Graph Indexing, and it is what it says it is.
+It just basically talking about the last month of happenings within The Graph that impacts Indexers.
+And if you are a busy person that doesn’t have the time to be around all of these ongoing through the month, it’s a great way to find out what’s going on in the indexing space, and that’s just basically kept as a forum post, and you can go and take a look at that anytime.
+And I also, I always tweet out when I’ve published a new one.

 Jim, I think the last question I’d like to ask you is about the future.
 What’s your future vision for The Graph and this exciting project?

-Well, I think The Graph is a really great example of a work of a work token architecture, right, where we’re using the GRT token for many different, you know, takes on many different roles.
-And allows us to provide, you know, a service, the decentralized service to the community that needs it.
-I think the potential once The Graph protocol itself has matured, is endless, you know, and it goes way beyond just providing data for dApps, it’s looking way beyond that into replicating this model for other services, right?
-When I think about where this is going, and why I’m so you know, why I’ve got the mind virus when it comes to graph is because it’s the first time I’ve seen a work token really, actually do its job.
-Often, when you see these work tokens come out, they end up just being subject to speculation, financial speculation.
+Well, I think graph is a really great example of a work token architecture where we’re using the GRT token for many different, it takes on many different roles and allows us to provide a decentralized service to the community that needs it.
+I think the potential, once The Graph protocol itself has matured is endless and it goes way beyond just providing data for dapps.
+It’s looking way beyond that into replicating this model for other services.
+When I think about where this is going and why I’m so, why I’ve got the mind virus when it comes to graph, it’s because it’s the first time I’ve seen a work token really actually do its job.
+Often when you see these work tokens come out, they end up just being a subject of speculation, financial speculation.
 This is the first one where I’ve seen a real product behind it.

 Receive New Content